JetTypes/.github/profile/README.md

 Yes, we are a github organisation.
 We've been in Github for 2 years!
 Before, we were at GitLabs. 👾

+We are always accepting contributors to our projects, although we don't accept all pull requests, nor should you expect us to do so.
+To join us, please see [Contributing]

 We're trying to build a developer community! 🚀

-## ♥️ Join us

-We are always accepting contributors to our projects, although we don't accept all pull requests, nor should you expect us to do so.
-To join us, please see Contributing.

 ## ❗️ Our Standards